saifulislam88/Technative-DevOps-Question-and-Answer/README.md

 ##### 📌 Process

 - A process is an instance of a running program.
-It is the basic unit of execution in Linux.\
+It is the basic unit of execution in Linux.
 - Each process has its own memory space, and it can perform tasks independently.
+- A process can creates other processes which are known as Child Processes.

 **Example:** Running firefox creates a process for the Firefox web browser.
+When you run **`ls -la`**, it creates a temporary process that executes the command and produces output.

-**Relation to Others:**\
+**Relation to threads & daemon:**\
 `A process can create multiple threads to perform tasks concurrently.
 A daemon is a type of process that runs in the background.`

+##### 📌 Thread

+- A thread is the smallest unit of a process that can be scheduled by the operating system.
+- Threads share the same memory space and resources of the parent process but run independently.
+- A thread have 3 states: running, ready, and blocked

+**Example:** In a web server like Apache, each request might be handled by a separate thread within the same process.

+**Relation to process:**
+Threads exist within a process and share its resources.
+Multiple threads can run simultaneously within the same process.